xk86/shit-compression/readme.md

 "Interest" values are currently manually defined, however, there are plenty of heuristics that could be created for determining them, especially if compute power is not a concern.
 ## Current Implementation
 Things are very much a work-in-progress.
 It's currently platform-specific (hardcoded macos codecs), but it uses ffmpeg on the backend, so with some very minor tweaks, it should be able to work anywhere.
+It presently has only been tested on macOS
 I had ChatGPT make the first rough draft codebase as a proof-of-concept, but have since manually rewritten most of it.
-(Turns out, hallucinated code only goes so far)
+(Turns out, hallucinated code only goes so far, and is not super reliable.)
-The current version is not working, but thats okay.
-Also several glaringly incorrect things.
 At the moment, the mshit file is just python code that is eval'd.
 This is a terrible idea for a metadata format, for what should be obvious reasons.
 I'll be changing this soon.
 Expect things to be rough around the edges, as many things aren't working properly at the moment, and a lot remains to be implemented- even this readme isn't fini

-Making the timings work and align is quite difficult.

 ## Conceptual Overview
 In order to be able to reconstruct the video, (and to keep track of what parts we're interested in), we need to store some basic metadata: